Cradle2DeGrave/Clix/README.md

 ```

 # Demo
-For demo usage of the script visit on of the thread at [HajarBos Network](https://www.hajarbos.com/)
+For demo usage of the script visit on of the thread at [HajarBos Network](https://www.hajarbos.com/f15/).
+Thanks to @github/dendikz for demo site.